genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/11_condition-rules.md

 ### Set up the Notify module and start the process

 The module GENESIS_NOTIFY does not run by default.
 To change this, we are adding a customized module to our project.
-To do that, create a process called *ALPHA_NOTIFY* and add it to the file **positions-app-tutorial-processes.xml** inside your project folder **server/jvm/positions-app-tutorial-config/src/main/resources/cfg** as the code below.
+To do that, create a process called *POSITIONS_APP_TUTORIAL_NOTIFY* and add it to the file **positions-app-tutorial-processes.xml** inside your project folder **server/jvm/positions-app-tutorial-config/src/main/resources/cfg** as the code below.

 ```xml
 <processes>